surytrap/blindfaith/README.md

 Recommended Player Count: 2
 It is also recommended that you play this Mutation with hand-picked mods from either the Blind Faith Essentials Collection or the Ultimate Blind Faith Collection.

-This mutation was built off of ChimiChano's ["Universal Downpour."](https://steamcommunity.com/sharedfiles/filedetails/?id=3038247005) Please support the original creator as well.
+This mutation was built off of ChimiChamo's ["Universal Downpour."](https://steamcommunity.com/sharedfiles/filedetails/?id=3038247005) Please support the original creator as well.

 # Changes
 **Environmental**